great-expectations/great_expectations/docs/source/custom_expectations.rst

 Using custom expectations
 --------------------------------------------------------------------------------

 Let's suppose you've defined `CustomPandasDataSet` in a module called `custom_dataset.py`.
-You can instantiate a dataset with your custom expectations simply by adding `dataset_class=CustomPandasDataSet` in `ge.read_csv`.
+You can instantiate a DataSet with your custom expectations simply by adding `dataset_class=CustomPandasDataSet` in `ge.read_csv`.

-Once you do this, all the functionality of your new expectation will be available for use.
+Once you do this, all the functionality of your new expectations will be available for uses.

 .. code-block:: bash